openedx-unsupported/devstack/README.rst

     $ make help | grep tahoe
-      tahoe.chown               Fix an annoying docker permission issue in both `edx-platform` and `src` tahoe.clone-theme         Clone the theme with Tahoe versions tahoe.exec.edxapp         Execute a command in both LMS and Studio (edxapp containers) tahoe.exec.single         Execute a command inside a devstack docker container tahoe.init                Make the devstack more Tahoe'ish
+      tahoe.chown               Fix an annoying docker permission issue in both `edx-platform` and `src` tahoe.exec.edxapp         Execute a command in both LMS and Studio (edxapp containers) tahoe.exec.single         Execute a command inside a devstack docker container tahoe.init                Make the devstack more Tahoe'ish
-      tahoe.init.provision-script Execute the `provision-tahoe.py` script in both of LMS and Studio tahoe.install-pip.edxapp  Install a pip package in both of LMS and Studio tahoe.reset.light         Resets the Tahoe settings including a fresh theme copy and new environment files tahoe.restart             Restarts both of LMS and Studio python processes while keeping the same container tahoe.up                  Run the devstack with proper Tahoe settings, use instead of `$ make dev.up`
+      tahoe.init.provision-script Execute the `provision-tahoe.py` script in both of LMS and Studio tahoe.install-pip.edxapp  Install a pip package in both of LMS and Studio tahoe.reset.full          Does a full reset for everything known to devstack.
+Will loose all git and database changes. tahoe.reset.light         Resets the Tahoe settings including a fresh theme copy and new environment files. tahoe.restart             Restarts both of LMS and Studio python processes while keeping the same container tahoe.theme.clone         Clone the theme with Tahoe branches tahoe.theme.compile       Compile the static assets of the theme tahoe.up                  Run the devstack with proper Tahoe settings, use instead of `$ make dev.up`